Reviews and testimonials cause stress for many people.

 Gasp!
 But that’s dishonest!
 We don’t know what they’d say!

 The truth is, most people don’t know what to say.
-They write a testimonial to help you out, but they don’t really know how.
+They want to write the best testimonials possible to help you out, but they don’t really know how.
 They don’t feel confident.

-When you create a well-written testimonial that your customer agrees with and is proud to put their name on, you help them avoid feeling awkward.
+When you create well-written customer testimonials that your client agrees with and is proud to put their name on, you help them avoid feeling awkward.

 To accomplish this, you start by sending them a survey.
 This survey will give you the details and insight you need to write a testimonial your customer is proud of.